RIASDRS/RIASDRS-Datasets-Models/README.md

 What we do:

-Collecting and Uploading Imagines.
+Collect and Upload Datasets.

-Using RIASDRS' Devices to help detecing and reporting IAS' Invasion in the local bio-system.
+Use RIASDRS' Devices to help detecing and reporting IAS' Invasion in the local bio-system.

 Upload trained models.